-The Company is part of the BAT Group and is ultimately owned by British American Tobacco p.l.c.
-As set out above in the Company's Strategic Report, the Company's principal activities comprise the raising of finance for the BAT Group, the management of financial risks arising from BAT Group operations and the management of the BAT Group's cash resources.
+The Company is part of the BAT Group and is ultimately owned by British American Tobacco p.l.c..
+As set out above, the Company's principal activities comprise the raising of finance for the BAT Group, the management of financial risks arising from BAT Group operations and the management of the BAT Group's cash resources.

-Under section 172(1) of the UK Companies Act 2006 and as part of the Directors' duty to the Company's shareholders to act as they consider most likely to promote the success of the Company, the Directors must have regard for likely long-term consequences of decisions and the desirability of maintaining a reputation for high standards of business conduct.
+Under section 172(1) of the UK Companies Act 2006 (the "Act") and as part of the Directors' duty to the Company's shareholders to act as they consider most likely to promote the success of the Company, the Directors must have regard for likely long-term consequences of decisions and the desirability of maintaining a reputation for high standards of business conduct.
 The Directors must also have regard for business relationships with the Company's wider stakeholders, and the impact of the Company's operations on the environment and communities in which it operates.
 Consideration of these factors and other relevant matters is embedded into all Board decision-making and risk assessments throughout the year.

-The Company's key stakeholders are the financial institutions it engages with in relation to the Company's financial activities and those members of the BAT Group to which it provides finance-related services.
-The Company does not have any employees.
+The Company's key external stakeholders are the financial institutions it engages with in relation to the Company's financial activities and investors in its issued securities.
 Primary ways in which the Company engages with financial institutions are through regular meetings, ongoing dialogue and relationship management conducted by the BAT Group's Treasury and Finance teams.
+The Company's key internal stakeholders are those members of the BAT Group to which it provides finance-related services.
 There is regular engagement within the BAT Group on finance-related matters, which is taken into account in the Company's decision-making.
-Primary ways in which the Company engages directly or indirectly, as part of the BAT Group, with its key stakeholders are summarised at pages 82 to 83 of the British American Tobacco p.l.c Annual Report ("BAT Annual Report").
+The Company does not have any employees, customers, or other suppliers outside the BAT Group.

-Where the Directors do not engage directly with the Company's stakeholders, they are kept updated on stakeholder perspectives, including through the use of management reporting, and board notes relating to matters presented to the Board during the year which set out stakeholder considerations as applicable to matters under consideration.
+Where the Directors do not engage directly with the Company's stakeholders, they are kept updated on stakeholder perspectives, the impact of decisions on relevant stakeholders and engagement conducted with stakeholders, where applicable including through the use of management reporting and board notes relating to matters presented to the Board during the year.
 This enables the Directors to maintain an effective understanding of what matters to those stakeholders and to draw on these perspectives in Board decision-making.